davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2015-12-02__: The chr7 runs were failing on a Hydra full node (512Gb) without an error message.
+I scaled down to chr22 and got this error message:-

+	[1] "2015-12-01 21:54:21\trunLayerBinding.fast thisBF =\tbf.9"
+	Timing stopped at: 429.981 33.544 463.486
+	[1] "Error in .Call2(fun, object@ptr, ..., PACKAGE = \"IRanges\") : \n  cannot allocate memory block of size 67108864 Tb\n"
+	attr(,"class")
+	[1] "try-error"

+Hmmm.
+Something is very wrong if trying to use 67 million terabytes of memory!

 __2015-12-01__: Just trying to do something with this, not sure what.
 Set off a training/optimsiation run against the whole of chromosome7 ([script](../scripts/predictFromSequence.chr7.R)).
 This is approx. x1000 the size of previous regions so I upped the number of mods from 1,000 to 1,000,000.
 The first attempt on Hydra failed after about 4 hours with a core dump.
 That was using 8 cores (~256Gb RAM).
 It also only managed about 3 iterations in that time.
 This morning I re-started with 16 cores.
 May need to re-write the modifyLayerBinding again to make it __MUCH__ faster

 Should probabably accept mutations that are no worse than a given % (rather than only accepting muts that are better).